Home Photos Stories E-mail Shotdoc

 Rigs and Weapons and Other Competition Information

-In cowboy action shooting competition, all weapons must be originals or reproductions of firearms manufactured during the early to late 1800s (Colts, Winchesters, Remingtons, Marlins, Henrys, etc.).
-All revolvers must be single-action (will not fire unless hammer pulled back) and must be .32 caliber or larger shooting lead-tipped bullets.
-All rifles used in competition must shoot pistol caliber, lead tipped rounds of .32 caliber or larger.
-Shotguns must be between 10 to 20 gauge, without automatic ejectors, shooting lead shot.
+In cowboy action shooting main matches, all weapons must be originals or reproductions of firearms manufactured prior to 1899 (Colts, Winchesters, Remingtons, Marlins, Henrys, etc.).
+All revolvers must be single-action (will not fire unless hammer pulled back) and must be at least .32 centerfire caliber and no larger than .45 caliber.
+Lead-tipped bullets must be used in competition.
+Percussion revolvers must have the same caliber range.
+All rifles used in competition must shoot the same caliber, lead-tipped bullets outlined for revolvers.
+Shotguns must be between 10 to 20 gauge, shooting lead shot.
+Shotguns with automatic ejectors may be used in competition unless they are side-by-side models.

 Pictured below is a "rig" (holsters, cartridge belt, Bowie knife, pouch and shot shell slide).
 The picture shows two .45 long colt caliber, six-shot single action Ruger Vaquero revolvers with 7 1/2 inch barrels.
 A typical rifle and shotgun used in competition are also pictured below.
 Included is a 12 gauge, 20 inch barrel "coach" shotgun made by Baikal and a 20 inch barrel .45 long colt caliber carbine made by Rossi.
 The latter is a reproduction of the Winchester 1892 model made famous by John Wayne who used this rifle in many of his movies.

 During a match, competitors will shoot in five to six or more "stages" with a group of 8-12 competitiors (the group is referred to as a "posse").
 In each stage, competitors will generally shoot at steel targets with 10 pistol rounds (from two revolvers), 10 rifle rounds, and two shot shell rounds.
-Your score in each stage is the time when you start your shooting until finished plus 5 seconds added for each missed target.
+Your score in each stage is the time when you begin shooting as indicated by a signal from a timing mechanism until finished.
+Five seconds are added for each missed target.
 When the posse finishes its stage as a group, they move to the next stage with similar target and weapon demands and continue until the posse has shot in all stages.
 Best time (lowest) across all stages wins the match.